It’s a long way to fall from a skittish horse

 it will never HAPPEN to you.

-Taken from a list of instructions found in a Ykaterinburg hotel, as described in the Financial Times article, A grim warning in the Russian regions, 3rd December 2013.
-Submitted by Grace Andreacchi.
+From a list of instructions found in a Ykaterinburg hotel, as described in the Financial Times article, A grim warning in the Russian regions.
+By Grace Andreacchi.

 What I’m drinking